ahrumnoh/hecticdailyplanner/README.md

 ## Overview

 This daily planner is for people who live with very hactic busy life.
-Instead of texting to organize all detail in the schedule sheet, you can quick and wasy to choose the symbol to set up your schedule.
+Instead of texting to organize all detail in the schedule sheet, you can quick and easy to choose the symbol icons to set up your schedule.

-However, if you want to use [TO DO LISTS] on the top of the Webpage with unlimited lists.
+However, if you want to write specific details, you are able to use [TO DO LISTS] on the top of the Web-page with unlimited lists.

-If you are confused about how to use it, please check the instuction of file named 'HOW TO USE IT' I put three pictures in order as Number1, Number2 and Number3.
+If you are confused about how to use it, please check the instuction of file named [instruction] there are three pictures in order as Number1, Number2 and Number3 as step by step.
-* [instruction]

 ## Key Topics

-There are features of this simple schedule
+There are features of this simple schedule below.

-* [Current Moment]: time and date
+* Time and date

 * Plan: Write 'To do lists'
 * Date: Set specific date